mpihlak/mongoproxy/README.md

 It does not meddle with the traffic, but passes bytes between the application and the database as they are.

 ## Current state
-Mostly works -- rarely crashes and does collect useful metrics.
-Performance is acceptable -- sacrifice a millisecond or two in exchange of metrics.
+Works pretty well.
+That is, doesn't crash and collects useful metrics.
+Performance overhead is minimal, memory usage depends on the max request/response size (currently needs to have the whole BSON in memory for parsing).

 Runs a thread per-connection, so may run into trouble with large number of connections.
+Maybe move it to Tokio once the async/await stuff stabilizes there.

-Jaeger tracing is very experimental, but I've seen it work.
+Jaeger tracing is experimental, but I've seen it work.
 See below for a screenshot.

 ## Usage